Master of Science in Nursing: Nursing Administration

 The core MSN curriculum focuses on nursing theory, practical knowledge of legal and ethical issues in healthcare, and specialized skills in areas such as healthcare informatics, strategic management, and planning.
-The MSN degree is intended for RNs who have already completed their baccalaureate degree in nursing with a minimum 3.0 GPA from a regionally accredited institution.
-RNs who do not yet have a baccalaureate degree in nursing but would like to pursue the MSN may do so through our 100% online RN to MSN with a BSN stop-out program, which allows qualified associate or diploma prepared RNs to earn their BSN and seamlessly transition into the MSN degree program.
+The MSN degree is intended for RNs who have already completed their baccalaureate degree in nursing from a regionally accredited institution.
+RNs who do not yet have a baccalaureate degree in nursing but would like to pursue the MSN may do so through our 100% online RN to MSN with a BSN stop-out program, which allows qualified associate or diploma prepared RNs to earn their BSN and seamlessly transition into any of our MSN degree programs.

 Key Program Features

 Integrate scientific findings from nursing, biopsychosocial fields, genetics, public health, quality improvement, and organizational sciences

 Recognize that organizational and systems leadership are critical to the promotion of high quality and safe patient care

 Articulate the methods, tools, performance measures, and standards related to quality, as well as be prepared to apply quality principles within an organization

 Apply research outcomes within the practice setting, resolve practice problems, work as a change agent, and disseminate results